 Time: 9:00am - 4:00pm, daily (except for whale research day 7:00-3:00) (Monday-Friday)

-Application procedure: To apply, please submit THIS APPLICATION to email@example.com.
+Application procedure: Applications for the summer of 2020 will be available in January of 2020.
 Questions?
 Please call (510) 541-1066.
 If you wish to be considered for financial support, please make a reference to this in your application.
-Click here to download your brochure!

 We expect the class to fill quickly, but will make our best effort to place students in the classes of their choice.
 Thank you for applying to the Marine Mammal Scientist-in-Training Program!